leannen2/job-application-tracker/README.md

 5. It'll prompt for a password.
 Enter `dev_password`
 6. You'll enter into the MySQL shell and can run MySQL queries like `SELECT * FROM jobs;` Enter `quit` to exit the MySQL shell.

+## How to run backend tests
+Note: Make sure sql server is running
+1. From root directory for backend, run `./gradlew clean build`

 ## Docker review
 1. `docker exec -it <container_id_or_name> bash` : To open bash of running container